 The Social Security Disability Benefits I'll Get if I Win My Case

-If you are approved for Social Security disability insurance (SSD or SSI) you'll receive a monthly benefit, backpay, and Medicare (however, sometimes there is a wait for Medicare--see below).
-(If you are approved for Supplemental Security Income, see our article on SSI benefits.)
+If you are approved for Social Security disability insurance (SSD or SSI) you'll receive an ongoing monthly benefit, back payments, and Medicare (however, there is usually a wait for Medicare -- see below).
+(If you have been approved for Supplemental Security Income, see our article on SSI benefits.)

 Monthly Payments